Oldranda1414/SP2PFL-ProjectManagement/docs/planning.md

 ### Overview of Approach

 Given the complexity and internal nature of the project, OpenML will adopt a **Traditional PMLC approach**.
-This choice prioritizes stable requirements, controlled risk, and predictable delivery timelines, while allowing minor flexibility through iterative reviews within each phase.
+This choice prioritizes stable requirements, controlled risk, and predictable delivery timelines.

 #### Project Phases